cfe-lab/Kive/CONTRIBUTING.md

     matches the version on the milestone.
 If you have to redo a release, you can create additional releases with tags vX.Y.1, vX.Y.2, and so on.
 Mark the release as pre-release until you finish deploying it.
 4. Attach the `static_root.tar.gz` file to the release on GitHub.
+Attach it as a binary below the description, not as an attachment in the description.
 4. Check on the site that there are no active runs (as an administrator, go to the Runs page under the User portal, and click the lock to give yourself the ability to view all runs), then kill the fleet.